Social-first output

 Why it stands out here

-Generation-first social video workflow for faceless Shorts, prompt-led drafts, and fast stock-scene content.
+Prompt-first social video workflow for faceless Shorts, YouTube drafts, and fast stock-scene content, with command-box revisions and light manual Edit module controls.

 Free plan available